Stratadox/Pathfinder/README.md

 ### Flavours
 #### Dynamic Pathfinder
-The Dynamic Pathfinder is an automatically composing pathfinder that alternates between using the [A*](#a*) and [Dijkstra's](#dijkstra) algorithms based on the type of request and environment.
+The Dynamic Pathfinder is an automatically composing pathfinder that alternates between using the [A*](#a*), [Bellman-Ford](#bellman–ford) and [Dijkstra's](#dijkstra) algorithms based on the type of request and environment.

-For finding multiple paths, it always uses Dijkstra's algorithm.
-In searching for a single path, A* is used when:
+For finding multiple paths, it uses Dijkstra's algorithm - except when the graph contains negative edge weights, in which case Bellman-Ford is applied.

+In searching for a single path, Dijkstra's algorithm can also be applied.
+A* is used when:
 - the path traverses a [geographical environment](#environments), to take advantage of guidance by heuristics
 - the graph contains edges with negative costs, to prevent infinite loops with